-Read on to learn more about ChexSystems and what you can do if you want to open a bank account with no ChexSystems.
+Read on to learn more about ChexSystems, what to do if you’re listed, and how to open a bank account without worrying about ChexSystems.

 What is a ChexSystems report?

-You can get a free copy of your ChexSystems report once per year, just like with your credit report.
-It’s a good idea to check your report periodically to make sure there’s no fraud or errors listed on it, especially if you plan to open a new account.
+The Fair Credit Reporting Act (FCRA) allows you to access your ChexSystems report for free once every 12 months.
+You can request a copy of your report online or ask for it to be sent by fax or mail.
+After you have a copy of your report, it’s best to read it thoroughly to ensure there are no mistakes.
+It’s also a good idea to check your report year after year to make sure there’s no fraud or errors listed on it, especially if you plan to open a new account.

 Are there banks that don’t use ChexSystems?